 We encourage communications professionals to move across roles to broaden their skills and experience.
 We also provide a competency framework and a core curriculum of professional development to make sure Government Communication Service (GCS) professionals can deliver world-class campaigns.

-Our curriculum helps communicators build skills across the key Modern Communications Operation Model (MCOM) disciplines, with a blended learning offer of live and recorded webinars, podcasts, guides and online learning.
+Our curriculum helps communicators build skills across the key Modern Communications Operation Model (MCOM) disciplines, with a learning offer of live and recorded webinars, courses, podcasts, guides and online learning.

 You should develop capability in all five disciplines: external affairs, marketing, media, internal communication and strategic communication.
 You also need to consider your leadership and personal impact skills.

 GCS academy: webinars and podcasts

 To further support learning and development across our profession, we offer the following: